IronGG/Lab3_ARN/rapport.md

 - SGD with momentum.

-Another interesting fact about this experience is the fact that adding a lot of neurons was likely to make our model overfitting, yet without going overboard, our model performed better depending on the validation data and the amount of perceptrons and hidden layers given.
+Another interesting fact about this experience is the fact that adding a lot of neurons was likely to make our model overfitting, yet without going overboard (with the perceptrons amount), our model performed better depending on the validation data and the amount of perceptrons and hidden layers given.

 ### The model